joede/pelican-fresh/README.md

 * additional to the regular list of SOCIAL tuples, support for a list of triples is added.
 Use `SOCIAL3` to define a list of *icon name*, *label* and *link*.
   You can use either `SOCIAL` oder `SOCIAL3` or both.
+* the date string inserted into the article infos is now no longer hard coded.
+It supports localized date strings which uses `DATE_FORMATS` and `LOCALE`.

 And here starts the original README: